 Prof Alison Kingston-Smith PhD

 Detection of potential chloroplastic substrates for polyphenol oxidase suggests a role in undamaged leaves.
-Frontiers in Plant Science Cadair2017.
-(In press)
+Frontiers in Plant Science 8 (3) 237 Cadair2017.

 An Integrated Multi-Omics Approach Reveals the Effects of Supplementing Grass or Grass Hay with Vitamin E on the Rumen Microbiome and Its Function.
 Frontiers in Microbiology 7 905 Cadair2016.